 Customer data privacy#

-Customer data privacy is of utmost importance for Aiven, and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
+Customer data privacy is of utmost importance to Aiven, and is covered by internal security and customer privacy policies as well as strict EU regulations.

-Aiven operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.
+Aiven operators never access customer data, unless explicitly requested to do so by the customer in order to troubleshoot a technical issue.